Governing Structure of UR-CARE

 2016: The UR-CARE Steering Committee

-Following the presentation of the UR-CARE platform in March 2016 at the 11th Congress of ECCO, the UR-CARE Taskforce was succeeded by the UR-CARE Steering Committee that consists of 4 ECCO Officers, Filip Baert (previously ECCO Governing Board), Britta Siegmund (ECCO Scientific Committee), Javier Gisbert (ECCO Clinical Research Committee) and Ebbe Langholz (ECCO Epidemiological Committee).
+Following the presentation of the UR-CARE platform in March 2016 at the 11th Congress of ECCO, the UR-CARE Taskforce was succeeded by the UR-CARE Steering Committee that consists of 4 ECCO Officers, Filip Baert (previously ECCO Governing Board), Britta Siegmund (previously ECCO Scientific Committee), Javier Gisbert (ECCO Clinical Research Committee) and Ebbe Langholz (previously ECCO Epidemiological Committee).

 The main roles of the UR-CARE Steering Committee are: